Construction of blow-up manifolds to the equivariant self-dual Chern-Simons-Schr\"odinger equation: Introduction

 We note that this property is invariant under $C^{1}$-diffeomorphisms.

 There are several works in dispersive equations on establishing regularities of the manifolds of objects exhibiting certain dynamics.
 To name a few, Collot \cite{Collot2018MemAMS} constructed a Lipschitz manifold of blow-up solutions to the energy-supercritical NLW.
-There are many literatures on the study of similar manifolds, for example, manifolds of global solutions that scatter to solitary waves, or blow-up solutions.
-We refer to \cite{KriegerSchlag2006JAMS,Beceanu2012CPAM,BejenaruKriegerTataru2013AnalPDE,KriegerNakanishiSchlag2015MathAnn,DonningerKriegerSzeftelWong2016Duke,MartelMerleNakanishiRaphael2016CMP,BurzioKrieger2017arXiv} and references therein.
+There is an extensive literature on the study of similar manifolds, for example, manifolds of global solutions that scatter to solitary waves, or blow-up solutions.
+We refer to \cite{KriegerSchlag2006JAMS,Beceanu2012CPAM,BejenaruKriegerTataru2013AnalPDE,KriegerNakanishiSchlag2015MathAnn,DonningerKriegerSzeftelWong2016Duke,MartelMerleNakanishiRaphael2016CMP,BurzioKrieger2022MAMS} and references therein.
 The most relevant one to this paper is the work of Collot \cite{Collot2018MemAMS}.